 A. Every person’s definition of safe is different.
 All of the products we use have been tested and approved by the Federal E.P.A.
 These plant protection mechanisms are only used at the recommended rates by qualified professionals.

-Q. You applied a pre-emergent to my lawn back in April, why do I still have dandelions?
+Q. You applied a pre-emergent to my lawn back in early spring, why do I still have dandelions?

 A. The pre-emergent we apply in early spring is designed to control crabgrass and only works to prevent annual grassy weeds, not broadleaf weeds.

 A. A small thatch layer of half an inch or less acts like a blanket and moisture barrier to the soil.
 Thatch will insulate the soil and conserve moisture during hot summer months.
 Excessive thatch needs to be monitored closely.
 Your lawn technician will monitor the thatch layer in your lawn.